Masked Motion Encoding for Self-Supervised Video Representation Learning: Experiments

 \subsection{Comparisons with State-of-the-arts}

-\textbf{Fine-tuning.} We compare our \sexyname with the previous state-of-the-art self-supervised and supervised methods on Something-Something V2 and Kinetics400 datasets.
-The results are reported in Tab~\ref{tab:sota-ssv2} and Tab~\ref{tab:sota-k400}.
-On both dataset our method achieved state-of-the-art compared to previous self-supervised video representation learning methods, drawing the improvement by 1.6\% on Something-Something V2 and 0.9\% on Kinetics-400.
-The improvement on Kinetics-400 is relatively small, due to the dataset bias that rely more on appearance information~\citep{BE,BEVT,VideoMAE}.
-Besides, we found that our \sexyname significantly outperform the Motionformer~\citep{Motionformer}, which is equipped with a carefully designed trajectory attention mechanism to capture motion information.

-Last but not least, pre-training on the Kinetics-400 and transferring to the Something-Something V2 brings larger improvement, compared to directly pre-trained on Something-Something V2.
-This indicates that our \sexyname can leverage motion information in the extra videos to learn better video representation.

-Our \sexyname also achieves state-of-the-art action recognition result on the UCF101 and HMDB51 dataset in Tab~\ref{tab:sota-ucf}.
-It is worth noting that we only pre-trained 400 epochs on Kinetics-400, while previous state-of-the-art method~\citep{VideoMAE} has pre-trained for 3200 epochs.
+\paragraph{Fine-tuning.} On the temporal-heavy dataset SSv2, we conduct experiments using two settings, namely in-domain pre-training (\ie, pre-train and fine-tune on the same dataset) and cross-domain pre-training (\ie, pre-train and fine-tune on different datasets).
+In Tab.~\ref{tab:sota-ssv2}, we have two main observations.
+1) Our \sexyname significantly performs better than previous state-of-the-arts VideoMAE~\cite{VideoMAE} on both in-domain and cross-domain settings.
+Specifically, under cross-domain settings (transferring from K400 to SSv2) with 800 epochs, our \sexyname outperforms it by 2.3\%, increasing the accuracy from 68.2\% to 70.5\%.
+2) Our \sexyname performs better under cross-domain setting compared with in-domain setting, which is contrary to the existing observation on VideoMAE~\cite{VideoMAE} and ST-MAE~\cite{MAE-v}.
+We attribute it to our \fullnamelite pretext task that helps models focus more on learning temporal clues instead of learning domain-specific appearance information (\eg, color, lighting).
+The learned temporal clues are more universal across different domains for video representation.
+This also shows the potential for taking advantage of larger datasets for pre-training, which we leave for future work.

+In Tab.~\ref{tab:sota-k400}, our \sexyname also achieves state-of-the-art performance on another large-scale dataset K400 with a gain of 0.5\%.
+In Tab.~\ref{tab:sota-ucf}, we also evaluate the transferability of \sexyname by transferring a K400 pre-trained model to two small-scale datasets, namely UCF101 and HMDB51.
+Our \sexyname achieves a large gain of 4.7\% on HMDB51 and 0.4\% on UCF101 compared with VideoMAE.
+This further demonstrates the strong ability of \sexyname to learn from the large-scale dataset and transfer it to a small-scale one.

-\textbf{Linear probing.} We further evaluate our \sexyname under liner probing setting on the Something-Something V2 as this dataset focuses more on the action.
-We follow~\citet{SVT} to fix the transformer backbone and train a linear layer for 20 epochs.
-In Tab~\ref{tab:linear-ssv2}, our method significantly outperform previous contrastive-based method~\citep{SVT} by 10.9\% and masked video modeling methods~\citep{VideoMAE} by 4.9\%.
+\para \textbf{Linear probing.} We further evaluate our \sexyname under liner probing setting on the SSv2 dataset as this dataset focuses more on the action.
+We follow SVT~\cite{SVT} to fix the transformer backbone and train a linear layer for 20 epochs.
+In Tab.~\ref{tab:linear-ssv2}, our method significantly outperform previous contrastive-based method~\cite{SVT} by 10.9\% and masked video modeling methods~\cite{VideoMAE} by 4.9\%.
 These results indicate that the representation learned from our \sexyname task contains more motion clues for action recognition.